morememes/MotionLearning-1/README.md

 # MotionLearning
 GUI interface for processing video.

+Current Version: 0.2

 # Some Facts
 - This program works correctly only with .mp4 files.
 - In 'Settings' you can also add audio changing.
-In this version, unfortunately, you do not have a choise how much you can change the sound, but it will be possible in future.
-Default parameter is a half step of the octave down.

 # Requirements